A US$ 250 million Play for Spinal Stimulation Patents

-Globus Medical announced its US$ 250 million acquisition of Nevro on February 6, 2025, gaining control of 800+ spinal cord stimulation (SCS) patents.
+Globus Medical announced its US$ 250 million acquisition of Nevro on February 6, 2025, gaining control of their large spinal cord stimulation (SCS) patent portfolio.

 In terms of financial performance: